ThijmenDF/Groundwork/README.md

 To install, run `composer require thijmendf/groundwork`

 ### Initializing
-In order to start the framework, send all http requests (except for requests for files such as assets) to a single php file inside a 'public' folder.
+In order to start the framework, send all http requests (except for requests for files such as assets) to a single php file inside a `public` folder.
 In there, simply require the following bootstrap code from your project root:
 ```php
 // File location: ./public/index.php